barricklab/breseq/src/doc/usage.rst

 .. program:: breseq

-Runs the :program:`breseq` pipeline for mutation prediction from short-read genome re-sequencing data.
+Runs the :program:`breseq` pipeline for mutation prediction from genome re-sequencing data.

 Options: